jetpacapp/DeepBeliefSDK/README.md

 If you're doing a lot of work with OpenCV, the most crucial part for you is probably the conversion of the image objects between the two systems.
 That's defined in deepbeliefopencv.cpp in the `Image::Image(const cv::Mat& image)` constructor, and [the section on using OpenCV](#using-with-opencv) covers what's going on in the actual code.

+## Networks

+There are currently three pre-built models available in the networks folder. jetpac.ntwk is the in-house model used here at Jetpac, and it's licensed under the same BSD conditions as the rest of the project.
+It has a few oddities, like only 999 labels (a file truncation problem I discovered too late during training) but has served us well and is a good place to start.

+The excellent [libccv](http://libccv.org) project also made a couple of networks available under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+I've converted them over into a binary format, and they're in the networks folder as ccv2010.ntwk and ccv2012.ntwk.
+You should be able to substitute these in anywhere you'd use jetpac.ntwk.
+The 2012 file has very similar labels to our original, and the 2010 is an older architecture.
+You may notice slightly slower performance, the arrangement of the layers is a bit different (in technical terms the local-response normalization happens before the max-pooling in these models, which is more expensive since there's more data to normalize), but the accuracy of the 2012 model especially is good.
+One common technique in the academic world is to take multiple models and merge their votes for higher accuracy, so one application of the multiple models might be improved accuracy.

 ## API Reference

 Because we reuse the same code across a lot of different platforms, we use a